 All of these steps are the same as those outlined in our Getting Started guide for any Nylas setup, but there are two key differences:

 - Make sure to use the appropriate dashboard depending on the user's region.
-For example, you won't be able to view users stored in the United States from within the Nylas Canada Dashboard.
+For example, you won't be able to view users stored in the United States from within the Nylas Ireland Dashboard.

 - Query the appropriate Nylas API depending on the user's region.
 For example, you won't be able to query

-api.nylas.comfor a user in Canada.
+api.nylas.comfor a user in Ireland.
 You'll need to use

 Any existing accounts and configurations for your organization at https://dashboard.nylas.com won't exist in a new region you set up.
 Every region-specific Dashboard and API runs in a completely isolated environment.
 This also means that any billing estimates in the dashboard will be region-specific.